wezside/Wezside-Ant/README.md

 Wezside Ant Scripts
 ====================

-This project is intended to be used as a submodule.
+This project is intended to be used as a submodule to compile the Wezside Toolkit however the individual ant files can be used as standalone.
+Simply use subant to call the build files with the correct parameters.

 	git submodule init
 	git submodule add git@github.com:wezside/Wezside-Ant.git ./